• Skip to primary navigation

 Can I make curd with other fruits?

-Here are some other tropical recipes to try!
+Here are some other tropical passion fruit recipes to try!

-As always, I love seeing your creations and hearing from you!
-If you try this passion fruit curd, please leave a review or share your creation with me on social media!
-You can find me on Instagram, Facebook, and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter!
+If you try this recipe for Sweet-Tart Passion Fruit Curd, please leave a 🌟 review and share your creation with me on social media!
+You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter! 📧

 Passionfruit Curd